nabsul/kcert/README.md

 kubectl delete clusterrole kcert
 ```

-Note that certificates created by KCert in other namespaces will NOT be deleted this way.
+Note that certificates created by KCert in other namespaces will NOT be deleted.
 You can keep those certificates or manually delete them.

 ## How it Works